 - a.
 Completion of 60 semester units that are eligible for transfer to the California State University by completing the following: - The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education-Breadth (CSU GE-Breadth) requirements; and - A minimum of 18 semester units in a major or area of emphasis, as approved by the CCC Chancellor's Office. - b.
-A minimum grade point average of 2.0 or higher.
+A minimum grade point average of 2.0 or higher to earn the degree, including a C or better (or P, if P/NP grading is allowed) in all courses required for the major.
 Students completing this degree will have satisfied the lower division major preparation and transfer requirements for priority admission consideration to a local CSU campus.

 - 1. Describe the core functions of public health. - Identify various career opportunities within the field of public health. - 3.
-Apply critical analysis skills to contemporary health issues. - 4.
-Assess the fundamental characteristics and organizational structures of the U.S. health system and note significant differences in systems in other countries. - 5.
-Discuss the role of community engagement in promoting public health and social justice. - Describe risk factors and modes of transmission for infectious and chronic diseases and how these diseases affect both personal and public health. - Appreciate the multiple determinants of health, including sociological, economic, genetic, behavioral, environmental, and other factors that impact human health and health disparities. - Apply the basic concepts, methods, and tools of public health data collection, use, and analysis and explain why evidence-based approaches are an essential part of public health practice. - Endorse lifestyle behaviors that promote individual and public health and well-being. - 10.
+Apply critical analysis skills to contemporary health issues. - Assess the fundamental characteristics and organizational structures of the U.S. health system and note significant differences in systems in other countries. - Discuss the role of community engagement in promoting public health and social justice. - Describe risk factors and modes of transmission for infectious and chronic diseases and how these diseases affect both personal and public health. - Appreciate the multiple determinants of health, including sociological, economic, genetic, behavioral, environmental, and other factors that impact human health and health disparities. - Apply the basic concepts, methods, and tools of public health data collection, use, and analysis and explain why evidence-based approaches are an essential part of public health practice. - Endorse lifestyle behaviors that promote individual and public health and well-being. - 10.
 Value multicultural perspectives and sensitivities on health.

-Requirements for the Public Health Science Associate in Arts transfer degree may be met by completing: (a) 30 units of major core courses and 3 units from "List A" with a grade of "C" or better; (b) all CSU GE-Breadth requirements of which Subject Areas A1, A2, A3, and B4 (The "Golden Four") must be completed with a grade of "C-"

-or better; (c) a minimum of 60 degree-applicable units with a cumulative grade point average of 2.0 or higher; and (d) a minimum of 12 units must be taken at LACC.
+Requirements for the Public Health Science Associate in Arts transfer degree may be met by completing: (a) 30 units of major core courses and 3 units from "List A" with a grade of "C" or better; (b) all CSU GE-Breadth requirements of which Subject Areas A1, A2, A3, and B4 (The "Golden Four") must be completed with a grade of "C-" or better; (c) a minimum of 60 degree-applicable units with a cumulative grade point average of 2.0 or higher; and (d) a minimum of 12 units must be taken at LACC.

-ANATOMY 001 BIOLOGY 003 INTRODUCTION TO HUMAN ANATOMY 4 INTRODUCTION TO BIOLOGY 4 CHEM 060 OR INTRODUCTION TO GENERAL CHEMISTRY CHEM 101 GENERAL CHEMISTRY I HEALTH 011 HEALTH 101 MATH 227 PHYSIOL 001 PSYCH 001 PRINCIPLES OF HEALTHFUL LIVING

-LIST A: SELECT 1 COURSE (3 UNITS)

-ECON 001 PRINCIPLES OF MICROECONOMICS 3
+MAJOR CORE COU RSES (30 UNITS) ANATOMY 001 BIOLOGY 003 INTRODUCTION TO HUMAN ANATOMY CHEM 060 OR INTRODUCTION TO GENERAL CHEMISTRY CHEM 101 GENERAL CHEMISTRY I HEALTH 011 HEALTH 101 MATH 227 PHYSIOL 001 PSYCH 001 PRINCIPLES OF HEALTHFUL LIVING LIST A: SELECT 1 C OURSE (3 UNITS) ECON 001 ECON 002 FAM &CS 021 HEALTH 021 HEALTH 051 SOC 001 PRINCIPLES OF MICROECONOMICS

-ECON 002 PRINCIPLES OF MACROECONOMICS 3

-FAM &CS 021 NUTRITION 3

-HEALTH 021 HUMAN SEXUALITY 3

-HEALTH 051 DRUGS AND ALCOHOL IN SOCIETY 3

-SOC 001 INTRODUCTION TO SOCIOLOGY 3

-Fitness Specialist/Personal Trainer
+Fitness Specialist/Personal Trainer/ Group Fitness Instructor